zhound420/bytebot-hawkeye/README.md

 # Run with the Claude Code agent (replaces bytebot-agent with bytebot-agent-cc)
 docker compose -f docker/docker-compose-claude-code.yml up -d
 ```

+Before launching the proxy stack for the first time, open `packages/bytebot-llm-proxy/litellm-config.yaml` and swap in your preferred OpenRouter alias names as needed.
+Replace the sample LM Studio host/IP entries with the endpoints running on your machine so the relay can reach your local models.
+After every edit to this config, re-run `docker compose -f docker/docker-compose.proxy.yml up -d --build` to rebuild the container and load the changes.

 The extra services read the same API keys from `docker/.env`, so no additional secrets are required—just make sure the keys you provide match the models listed in the LiteLLM config.